-The School has a credit facility with BridgeRock Capital Corporation ("BridgeRock"), a related party (Note 6), in the amount of \$500,000.
-The credit facility bears interest at a rate of 5%, matures on June 30, 2024, and is collateralized by the corporate assets of the School.
-Under the terms of the credit facility, the School may draw advances in increments of \$25,000 up to the facility amount.
-The outstanding balance of the credit facility at June 30, 2023 was \$0.
-Interest expense for the year then ended was approximately \$2,000 and is included in facilities acquisition and construction on the accompanying statement of activities.
-All principal of any future draws and interest accrued is due and payable on the maturity date.
+The School had a credit facility with BridgeRock Capital Corporation ("BridgeRock"), a related party (Note 6), in the amount of \$500,000.
+The credit facility bore interest at a rate of 5% and was collateralized by the corporate assets of the School.
+The terms of the credit facility allowed for advances in increments of \$25,000 up to the facility amount.
+The School did not draw any advances during the year ended June 30, 2024.
+The credit facility matured on June 30, 2024 and was not subsequently renewed.
+The outstanding balance of the credit facility at June 30, 2024 was \$0 and no interest expense related to the credit facility was incurred during the year then ended.